 Most native bee species are ground nesters and will search for bare patches of dirt to create their underground tunnels.
 Bumblebees tend to build nests in thick grass.
 30% of bees are cavity nesters and will lay their eggs in the soft pith of twigs or burrow into dead trees and stumps.
 You can lure native pollinators, like beneficial mason bees to your yard by installing a bee house.
 A bee house could be as simple as drilling holes into a piece of untreated wood, or you can buy pre-made houses.
 Hanging bee houses around your yard is a good alternative to leaving piles of brush.

 Of course, the best, and prettiest, way to bring native pollinators to your yard is with plants to provide nectar and pollen sources.
-Our employee vegetable garden at Johnson’s Nursery is perfectly situated, being surrounded by fields of clover.
 The more flowering plants you have around your orchard and garden, the more fruits and vegetables will be produced.
 Bees are most attracted to shades of blue, purple, yellow, and white.
 In fact, they don’t see the color red, another good way to remember that native bees are not aggressive.

 My favorite plant to bring bees to the yard is Calamint.
 Johnson’s Nursery carries the variety Montrose White because it doesn’t reseed everywhere and has extremely long bloom time.
 Give it a sunny, dry location and you will enjoy flowers from June until frost.
 Rabbits and deer don’t eat it and it attracts a wide variety of native pollinators.
 I keep Montrose White Calamint around my vegetable garden to increase the yield of peppers and tomatoes, which specifically need bees for pollination, and to help deter rabbits.